preeti13parihar/CMPE_283_Assignment1-intel/README.md

 Change to the cloned directory: cd linux

-Do git log and Note the COMMIT id - Record the head commit ID of your tree git log sample output: preeti@ubuntu:~/linux$ git log
+Do git log and Note the COMMIT id - Record the head commit ID of your tree. git log sample output: preeti@ubuntu:~/linux$ git log